 Unfortunately, although we desperately need them, bees are under threat.
 Loss of habitat, pesticides and climate change are causing a decline in bee numbers.

 Top tips to help bees

 So what can each of us do to help bees?

 - Cut your grass less often.
 You'll give bees a greater number of flowers to pollinate and longer to pollinate them.
 That's vital food!
-This month is "No Mow May" - as it's the perfect time to let your lawn grow and to give bees and other pollinators a vital feast.
+This month is "No Mow May" so it's the perfect time to let your lawn grow and to give bees and other pollinators a vital feast.

 - Give them a snack.
 Bees can become tired and sometimes benefit from a sugary snack!
 NEVER give them honey, simply mix a couple of teaspoons of sugar with one teaspoon of water and let the bee drink from a spoon.

 - Grow plants bees love.
 They particularly like single, open flowers and you can really help by ensuring there's a flower buffet for as much of the year as possible.
 Did you know purple is their favourite colour?
 Find more tips for bee friendly flowers, and check out our new wildflower seeds, perfect for pollinators!